convexfi/spectralGraphTopology/README.md

 **spectralGraphTopology** provides estimators to learn k-component, bipartite, and k-component bipartite graphs from data by imposing spectral constraints on the eigenvalues and eigenvectors of the Laplacian and adjacency matrices.
-Those estimators leverages spectral properties of the graphical models as a prior information, which turn out to play key roles in unsupervised machine learning tasks such as community detection.
+Those estimators leverage spectral properties of the graphical models as a prior information which turn out to play key roles in unsupervised machine learning tasks such as clustering.

 **Documentation**:
 [**https://mirca.github.io/spectralGraphTopology**](https://mirca.github.io/spectralGraphTopology).